CAFDataProcessing/worker-languagedetection/worker-languagedetection-container/testcases/automated/CAF_4011/README.md

 **Expected Result**

-The files are all processed and an "InvalidCustomData" error is thrown with the message "Multiple fields are not supported on the 'fieldSpecs' task property when 'resultFormat' is set to COMPLEX."
+The files are all processed and an "InvalidCustomData" error is thrown with the message "Multiple fields are not supported on the 'fieldSpecs' task property when 'resultFormat' is set to a complex format."

 **JIRA Link** - [CAF-3567](https://jira.autonomy.com/browse/CAF-3567)